20+ places to eat out(side)

 The Jetty Restaurant, Mudeford

 Good neighbours are so important, right?
 The Jetty Restaurant think so, as they’ve just teamed up with the Christchurch Harbour Hotel & Spa next door to serve up the superlative fish and seafood dishes for which The Jetty is renowned, on the hotel’s Upper Deck covered, heated terrace.
-Wednesday to Sundays from Weds 14 April to Sun 16 May.
 Book online.

 Lord Poulett Arms, Hinton St George

 Re-opening on Fridays, Saturdays and Sundays for all-day outdoor dining – pub classics including fish and chips, burgers and Sunday roasts – in their stunning French-style garden and purpose-built marquee.
-From Fri 16 April.
 Book online.

 The New Inn, Cerne Abbas